Drake's Assault on Panama: Death of Drake

-On January 27 Drake's fleet anchored off Escudo de Veraguas Island, but his force by this time was ravaged by disease.
-The fittest men which numbered 37 men attempted to draw water from the Fator River were then set upon by angry Spanish residents (many of whom were freed salves) of Santiago del Príncipe from on the mainland opposite.
+On January 27 Drake's fleet anchored off Escudo de Veraguas Island, but his force by this time was ravaged by the disease.
+The fittest men, numbering 37 men, attempted to draw water from the Fator River, and were set upon by angry Spanish residents (many of whom were freed slaves) of Santiago del Príncipe from the mainland opposite.
 The English party were then massacred with only handful escaping.
-Drake with this bitter news ordered the fleet to sail east toward Porto Bello but within a few days he himself was suffering from severe dysentery.
+With this bitter news, Drake ordered the fleet to sail east toward Porto Bello but within a few days he himself was suffering from severe dysentery.

-Drake on the night of 28 – 29 January 1596 succumbed aboard his flagship Defiance.
-The following morning before dying, Drake asked to be dressed in his full armour.
+On the night of 28 – 29 January 1596, Drake succumbed aboard his flagship Defiance.
+The following morning, before dying Drake asked to be dressed in his full armour.
 He was buried at sea in a lead-lined coffin, off Buenaventura Island near Porto Bello.
-Baskerville assumed command of the fleet and, after contemplating a repeat attack against Santa Marta he decided against it and ordered his disheartened men toward Santiago.
+Baskerville assumed command of the fleet and, after contemplating a repeat attack against Santa Marta, he decided rather to order his disheartened men toward Santiago.

 According to the information they had, a fleet of sixty sail had been sent out from Spain against them, and this they believed would be stationed at the Yucatan Channel to intercept their homeward course.
 It was therefore agreed to hold together and attempt to escape by the outward bound route.
 To this end the fleet was compressed and reorganised, and as though in honour of the name, Thomas Drake was made vice-admiral.
-Once there and with the crews further weakened by disease he finally compelled a retreat back to England.
-In the process the 195-ton Elizabeth and 50-ton Delight were scuttled due to the poor conditions they were in, as well as a lack of crew to sail them.
+Once there and with the crews further weakened by disease he finally completed a retreat to England.
+In the process the 195-ton Elizabeth and 50-ton Delight were scuttled due to their poor condition and a lack of crew to sail them.

 Aftermath

-The Spanish intercepted the retreating English near the Isla de la Juventud; in the ensuing Battle of Pinos, they managed to drive off the Spanish fleet and escape to England.
+The Spanish intercepted the retreating English near the Isla de la Juventud; in the ensuing Battle of Pinos, the English managed to drive off the Spanish fleet and escape to England.
 Despite the expedition's failure, the gold sent to Spain was not enough; in 1597, Philip II of Spain defaulted on his debts and was unable to obtain credit for the last two years of his reign.

 News of Drake's death was received with rejoicing along the Spanish Main; in Spain itself, the devout greeted it as a sign the sins for which Heaven had permitted him to torment them had been expiated.
 The Spanish poet Lope de Vega wrote a triumphant poem to celebrate the removal of the scourge of the Church.

 When news of the defeat arrived in England, Elizabeth demanded this 'humiliation' be avenged.
 To demonstrate continuing English naval strength, she ordered George Clifford, 3rd Earl of Cumberland to seize San Juan and hold it for as long as possible.
 In June, Cumberland succeeded where Drake had failed and captured San Juan, which he held for nearly two months before disease forced his withdrawal.